gnikyt/gochain/README.md

-# GoChain
+# gochain

 [![Build Status](https://secure.travis-ci.org/ohmybrew/gochain.png?branch=master)](http://travis-ci.org/ohmybrew/gochain)
 [![Coverage Status](https://coveralls.io/repos/github/ohmybrew/gochain/badge.svg?branch=master)](https://coveralls.io/github/ohmybrew/gochain?branch=master)

-Port of my Blockchain-PHP library to a Golang.
+Port of my Blockchain-PHP library to a Golang package.
 The speed is roughly 90% faster.

+This is a simple implementation which uses a basic SHA256 problem to solve for mining based on a padding of zeros for the difficulty.

 ## Usage